nus-cs2103/website-base/admin/appendixE-gitHub.md

 <div id="githubAccount">

 Create a personal GitHub account if you don't have one yet.
-1. You are advised to choose a sensible GitHub username as you are likely to use it for years to come in professional contexts.
+1. You are advised to choose a sensible GitHub username as you are likely to use it for years to come in professional contexts e.g., in job applications.
 2. Strongly recommended: Complete your GitHub profile.
 In particular,
    * Specify your full name.
    * Upload a profile photo that matches <trigger trigger="click" for="modal:creatingGitHubAccount-photoCriteria">our requirements</trigger>.